Corsican conflict: 1990s: Internal feuds and the assassination of Claude Érignac

 The FLNC-CS continued both major and minor attacks against the state in 1992.
-In March 1992 a deputy of the National Assembly from Haute-Corse’s First Constituency is the victim of an FLNC-CS carbombing.
+In March 1992 a deputy of the National Assembly from Haute-Corse's First Constituency is the victim of an FLNC-CS carbombing.
 On 25 May, the Communist mayor of Sartène, Dominique Bucchini speaks out against violence in Corsica, and is the target of an attack only a week later.
+On 26 July, members of Resistenza, under the guise of photographers, hijacked a helicopter and forced the pilot to land on the island of Cavallo, where they bombed a luxury apartment complex which the nationalists denounced as belonging to the "mafia".

+On 1 August 1992, the FLNC-CA holds a meeting in an occupied area outside of the town of Corte, where they announce that they will be escalating the war with the mafia if they further attempt to cement themselves into positions of power.
+At the same time, the FLNC-CS has been going on a spree of kidnapping and murder of mafia officials throughout the year.

+On 11 August another helicopter-borne action took place, this time apparently carried out by the FLNC-CS.
+A group of armed men hijacked a helicopter owned by the Heliscope Company and landed on the end of an airstrip of Bastia airport, blocking the path of an Air Inter cargo aircraft that was about to depart for Marseille with French and foreign currency.
+The gunmen escaped on the helicopter with a 10 million francs bounty.
 On 20 September, the town hall of Zonza is bombed, killing a gendarme in the area.
 In November 1992 the Council of State in Paris is bombed by the FLNC-CS.

-On 1 August 1992, the FLNC-CA holds a meeting in an occupied area outside of the town of Corte, where they announce that they will be escalating the war with the mafia if they further attempt to cement themselves into positions of power.
-At the same time, the FLNC-CS has been going on a spree of kidnapping and murder of mafia officials throughout the year.